-- E. Develop for, the use of the participants, the required learning material that is aligned to the curriculum of the accreditation process that will be facilitated through the training programme.
-The consulting firm is also required to ensure that the material is specific to the needs of the public sector. - F. Case study: the presenters will guide the participants in consideration of live project ideas within their purview which will be used to demonstrate how project management works at each stage, while building capacity of both those who develop the projects as well as those who appraise, monitor and evaluate.
+- D. Develop for, the use of the participants, the required learning material that is aligned to the curriculum of the accreditation process that will be facilitated through the training programme.
+The consulting firm is also required to ensure that the material is specific to the needs of the public sector. - E. Case study: the presenters will guide the participants in consideration of live project ideas within their purview which will be used to demonstrate how project management works at each stage, while building capacity of both those who develop the projects as well as those who appraise, monitor and evaluate.

-5. DELIVERABLES
+6. DELIVERABLES

-No. Deliverable Weight 1 Detailed workplan detailing the schedule for content delivery, logistics for programme delivery to at least 130 public sector workers, methodology for testing and accreditation of individuals who have met the requirements 10% 2 Report from first round of project management trainings conducted in 2016/2017 fiscal year with detailed recommendations for subsequent trainings 15% 3 Based on findings and recommendations from deliverable no 2, develop course outline document detailing: Instructional Strategy, Content, example of learning and assessment strategy for participants, monitoring matrix for course progress 25% 4 Four (4) progress reports detailing among other things: student participation and other agreed output indicators, assessment results including student assessments and 360 degree feedback for the approximately 130 trainees 25% 5 A final report detailing among other things the results of the accreditation of participants with Project Management Certification 25%
+No. Deliverable Weight 1 Detailed workplan detailing the schedule for content delivery, logistics for programme delivery to at least 300 public sector workers, methodology for testing and accreditation of individuals who have met the requirements 10% 2 Course outline document detailing: Instructional Strategy, Content, example of learning and assessment strategy for participants, monitoring matrix for course progress 30% 3 Four (4) progress reports detailing among other things: student participation and other agreed output indicators, assessment results including student assessments and 360 degree feedback.
+30% 4 A final report detailing among other things the results of the accreditation of participants with Project Management Certification 30%

-6. CHARACTERISTICS OF THE CONSULTANCY
+7. CHARACTERISTICS OF THE CONSULTANCY

 - Level of effort: Full time level of effort of six (6) consulting months will be required.

-- Duration of contract: Six months
+- Duration of contract: Three months (February July 2016)

 - Location: Jamaica

 - Type of Consultancy: Consulting firm.

 - Type of contract: Lump sum.